Tamer Ashour

 Tamer Ashour (تامر عاشور; also spelt Tamer Ashour or Tamer Ashur, born 2 January 1984) is an Egyptian singer and composer.
 From 2004 to 2011 he released more than 17 songs and 4 albums.
 Some of his better-known songs include "Zikrayat Kaddaba" ("Lying Memories"), "Ekhtarna Leh" (Why We Chose), "Thania Wahda" ("One second"), and "Enta Ekhtart" ("You Chose").

 Career

 Ashour released his album "Sa'ab" (Difficult) in 2006, which included material he'd recorded prior to 2006 as well as new music.
 Different production companies competed to sign him, and in 2008 he joined Rotana.
 The album Bieyheb followed in late 2008.

-At the beginning of 2011, Ashour released Leia nazrah, his second album with Rotana and third of his career.
-Leia nazrah was a success both in the summit sales cassette market and on the Internet.
-That same year Ashour began military service.
-Once he had finished military service he began working on a fourth album, which by the end of 2013 had yet to be released.
+He subsequently released four more albums, including Ayam in 2019.
+In May 2020, he collaborated with Vodafone Egypt on a song paying tribute to Egyptian medical workers for their efforts during the COVID-19 pandemic.
+In 2020, Ashour ranked as the sixteenth most-streamed Arab singer on Anghami and was also among the 50 most-streamed artists in the Middle East and North Africa on Deezer.

+His song Haygely Mawgow marked a significant turning point in his career and became one of his biggest hits.
+The song achieved considerable success across streaming platforms and received a strong response during his live performances.
+At the 2024 Billboard Arabia Music Awards, Haygely Mawgow won Song of the Year and Top Egyptian Song, with Tamer Ashour receiving two awards for the song.